The wait is over! DCLC's 2014 Champions of Adult Literacy have been announced!

 Adults interested in GED preparation, English as a Second Language (ESL), or Basic Literacy instruction or tutoring should contact DCLC at 610.876.4811 to learn about the intake process.
 New students will be enrolled in orientation sessions throughout 2013.
 Services available include classes, small-group instruction, and one-on-one tutoring at various Delaware County locations.
 Read more ….

 Free training for new volunteers who will tutor in Adult Basic Education (ABE) or English as a Second Language (ESL) is offered throughout the year.
 The next ABE Tutor Training will be held Saturdays, September 13 and 20, 9:00 a.m. to 2:30 p.m., with a follow-up session on Wednesday, October 15, 6:30 p.m. to 8:00 p.m.
 The next ESL Tutor Training will be held Saturday, September 13, 9:00 a.m. to 2:30 p.m., and Monday and Wednesday, September 15 and 17, 6:30 to 9:00 p.m., with a follow-up session on Wednesday, October 15, 6:30 p.m. to 8:00 p.m.
 All trainings are held at the Delaware County Literacy Council, 2217 Providence Avenue, Chester PA 19013.
-Attendance at all sessions and pre-registration are required.
+Bachelor's degree, attendance at all sessions, and pre-registration are required.

 Call Melina at 610.876.4811 to discuss volunteer opportunities and the application process, or read more about how to become a volunteer tutor.